 So what are the key takeaways that we get from all of this?

 - You need to have a plan.
-Every smart marketing activity has a strategy – a plan.
+And, social media is no exception.
+It's best to have a social media marketing strategy.
 And Social Media Marketing should not be anything different.
 Ask yourself some questions.
 Why are you doing this?
 What are you going to do?
 Who are you planning to reach?
 And why?
 What do you hope to achieve?
 Once there is some clarity, you will find that what you had in mind does not involve jumping on 25 different channels – but something entirely different!

 - It is very important to tell a good story that resonates with your audience.
 There is plenty by way of visual material that can be used to tell a very compelling story.
 Brands need to use that.